Gregory Dix: Ecclesiastical politics

 Dix was an Anglican Papalist, who sought reunion with the Holy See and was against any developments which might make such a union impossible.
 He therefore campaigned against the projected church union in South India, which he saw as a possible model for similar schemes in England, and which in his view equated Anglican and free church ordinations.
 "If these proposals were to be put into practice, the whole ground for believing in the Church of England which I have outlined would have ceased to exist."
 A by-product of his campaign was the book of essays entitled The Apostolic Ministry, published in 1946 and edited by Kenneth Kirk with a contribution by Dix.

 In 1944 Dix defended Anglican orders against Roman Catholic critics.
 Believing that "Unless we are 'Catholics' inasmuch and because we are 'Anglicans', then we are not being 'Catholics'", he stated that "For three centuries the C. of E. taught the essentials of the Catholic Faith and ministered the essential Catholic Sacraments to the ordinary English people, when no one else could, or would have been allowed by the state to do.
 That is her title to exist, and I think a man could and should love her for that, even if he felt that he must leave her now."
 In explaining his oft-repeated description of the Anglican episcopate as Edwardian, he commented "Strictly Edward VI in theology; strictly Edward VII in mental equipment and strictly Edward VIII in their views on marriage."

 Death

 Dix died of intestinal cancer on 12 May 1952 at Grovefield House (near Nashdom).
 He was described by Kenneth Kirk, Bishop of Oxford, as "my closest and oldest friend, and the most brilliant man in the Church of England".
 He was buried at Nashdom Abbey.

-Gregory is remembered in the Church of England with a commemoration on 12 May.
+Gregory Dix is remembered in the Church of England with a commemoration on 12 May.